 - The Ordered Ministry of the Clergy Support Memorial Church (CSMC) shall consist of two categories of clergy.
 Those who are Ordained and those who are Appointed as Designated Ministers (DM).

-- Candidates for the Ordered Ministry when accepted may be Appointed to meet a specific need of the Church under the designation Designated Minister (DM).
+- Candidates for the Ordered Ministry when accepted may be Appointed to meet specific needs of the Church under the designation Designated Minister .

-- A DM may be assigned exclusively to the ministry of conducting Life Celebrations like Funerals, Baptisms and Wedding Ceremonies.
+- A DM may be assigned exclusively to the ministry of conducting Life Celebrations like Funerals, Baptisms and Wedding Ceremonies plus some Pastoral Care.

-- A lay person may be a candidate for the Order of Ministry because of their previous life experience.
-Previous life experience will include academic experiences, family, financial responsibilities, work history and age etc. Life experience will be treated as analogous to academic training.
+- A person may be a candidate to be Appointed a Designated Minister or an Ordained Minister because of their previous life experience.
+Life experience could include giving back to the community, serving a church in a variety of positions, education, financial responsibilities, work history and age etc. In this context life experience will be treated as analogous to academic training.

 - Life Learning.
 All Candidates will give CSMC an undertaking that they shall pursue a course of study to improve their Ministerial skills on a continuing basis once accepted into the Ministry.